kakwa/thinkfan-sh/README.md

 ## Disclaimer ##

-This script plays arround your fan speed, so it could be a dangerous for your computer.
+This script plays around your fan speed, so it could be a dangerous for your computer.
 Use it carefully.

 A nice visible temperature widget might be a good idea.